Diagnose session startup issues

 This is the time taken for the VDA to map the user’s client printers synchronously.
 If the configuration is set for printer creation to be performed asynchronously, no value is recorded for PCVD as it does not impact completion of the session startup.

 Excessive time spent in mapping printers is often the result of the printer auto creation policy settings.
 The number of printers added locally on the users’ client devices and your printing configuration can directly affect your session start times.
 When a session starts, Citrix Virtual Apps and Desktops have to create every locally mapped printer on the client device.
 Consider reconfiguring your printing policies to reduce the number of printers that get created, specifically when users have many local printers.
 To do this, edit the Printer Auto creation policy in Delivery Controller and Citrix Virtual Apps and Desktops.

 This is the time taken by the VDA to map the user’s client drives, devices, and ports.

 Ensure that your base policies include settings to disable unused virtual channels, such as audio or COM port mapping, to optimize the ICA protocol and improve overall session performance.

-This time includes miscellaneous delays in session creation on VDA.
+This time includes miscellaneous delay in session creation time on VDA.